How to Make Your Perth Home Less Attractive to Termites

 Tip 4: Don’t let outdoor taps drip

-Outdoor taps are normally located on the outer walls of homes, so any drips can create a permanent wet spot right next to the house.
-In addition to fixed drips, ideally, any taps should be situated over an unblocked drain.
+Outdoor taps are normally located on the outer walls of homes, so any leaking taps will create a permanent wet spot right next to the house.
+In addition to fixing drips, any taps should be situated over an unblocked drain allowing for good drainage away from the dwelling.

 Tip 5: Fix any indoor leaks